 - For more details of the process and booking, you can check the link: How to Book HP PWD Rest Houses or FRHs

-Attractions or Sightseeing around Barot
+Tourists Attractions or Sightseeing in Barot

-If and when, you get full of admiring the picturesque views and dazzling features of this valley then some other things to do at Barot are listed below:
+If and when you get full of admiring the picturesque views and dazzling features of this valley then some other things to do at Barot are listed below:

-- Angling, fishing, trekking, picnic, camping, rock climbing, river crossing and other various outdoor activities.
+- Angling, fishing, trekking, picnic, camping, rock climbing, river crossing, and other various outdoor activities.

 - Barot is near Bir – Biling which is quite famous for Paragliding.